1Gould/Anti-Sandbox-via-Mouse-Activity/README.md

-# Mouse Behavior Detection System
+# Anti-Sandbox via Mouse Activity

 A trigonometry-based system that detects human vs. bot behavior by analyzing mouse movement patterns.
 This implementation is based on anti-sandbox technique used in LummaStealer v4.0.